 Possible Shoestring Budget for this Itinerary: £4600 €5400 $6000

-This is based on January 2017 prices and exchange rates and works out at just under 7000 Australian Dollars but doesn’t include flights to Oz which can be very expensive.
+This is based on January 2020 prices and exchange rates and works out at just over 8500 Australian Dollars but doesn’t include flights to Australia which can be very expensive.
 You may also need a visa and travel insurance for your trip (costs not included in this budget).
-Consider joining couchsurfing or finding some casual work in order to cut down on costs.
+Consider doing some couchsurfing to cut down on costs.

 Read more on the cost of travel in Australia.